Last updated: February 22nd, 2023

 In terms of a high-end build, the V1 from VNMK is definitely up there.
-With a generous aluminum CNC machined chassis, this handbrake features an adjustable, pre-load sprung elastomer cell and a MAVIN 100kg load cell.
-These units are designed to feel “like the real thing” and with and an STM32 16-bit ADC board to interpret the load cell inputs, you can really finesse your handbrake inputs on the rally stage.
+With a generous aluminium CNC machined chassis, this handbrake features an adjustable, pre-load sprung elastomer cell and a MAVIN 100kg load cell.
+These units are designed to feel “like the real thing” and with an STM32 16-bit ADC board to interpret the load cell inputs, you can really finesse your handbrake inputs on the rally stage.

 While I’m not the biggest fan of lengthy pre-launch announcements, I must admit that this handbrake from Sim-Lab does look the part:

 The handbrake has been set at a good price compared to Heusinkvelds ‘s 293EUR price point, with this offering being priced at 169EUR.
 We know it’s load cell-based and has elastomers and adjustability.
 That’s more or less all you need!
 One for the Christmas shopping list!

 2 thoughts on “The Best Sim Racing Handbrakes – Buyer’s Guide”